Frazzled7343/LaptopOptimizer/README.md

 ---

 ### What it does:
+Optimizes Windows laptops for better performance, battery life, and reduced heat by:
-- Disables background apps
+- Disabling unnecessary background apps
-- Applies smart power-saving CPU settings
+- Configuring power settings for balanced performance and power savings
-- Disables noisy scheduled tasks
+- Disabling resource-intensive scheduled tasks
-- Optimizes Windows visual effects
+- Optimizing visual effects for performance
+- Removing common bloatware applications

 Thanks for looking!